 Thankfully HP provides spares, and goes through the effort of labeling everything with an ‘HP Spare’ part label.

 Now here’s the kicker – the lad goes out and gets the wrong fan.
+Not just the wrong enclosure, but wrong dimension and connector as well.

 Normally this is the point where most technicians would acknowledge the part incompatibility and purchase a new one, but we were both feeling a little… experimental.